New South African Lizard Species Named After David Attenborough

 July 24, 2015

-Scientists from Australia have discovered and described a South African lizard of the genus Platysaurus and named it after famed naturalist, Dr. Martin Whiting of Macquarie University in Australia described the species in honor of Attenborough for the latter’s contributions to science and the natural world.
+Scientists from Australia have discovered and described a South African lizard of the genus Platysaurus and named it after famed naturalist, Sir David Attenborough.
+Dr. Martin Whiting of Macquarie University in Australia described the species in honor of Attenborough for the latter’s contributions to science and the natural world.

 The lizard, Platysaurus attenboroughi, or Attenborough’s flat lizard was discovered in South Africa’s Northern Cape Province and the Fish River Canyon in Namibia.
 The lizard can be found in arid to subtropical region of the province in rock formations.